Tsyuay/ChibiFriendsChat/README.md

 5. Run XAMPP and click Start in both texts Apache and MySQL
 6. Run Basilisk Portable With Flash Player
 7. Open http://localhost and have fun!

+# Change Name

+To change name, just change the preuserName string in the flash embed in index.html.